UM-ARM-Lab/pushing_FOCUS/README.md

 # visualize predictions
 ./src/viz_predictions.py source-dataset # or target-dataset, similar-dataset, dissimilar-dataset

-# Run adaptation methods
-./src/adapt.py all_data
-./src/adapt.py FOCUS

-# [OPTIONAL] visualize the adaptation process on the target dataset,
-# and the similar and dissimilar datasets for FOCUS and two baselines.
-./src/animate_adapt.py

-# Run a simple LQR controller to reach a position target in the source environment
+# See how MPPI works in the source environment with the learned dynamics
-# using the source dynamics
 ./src/source_control.py

+# Now run FOCUS in the target environment
+./src/full_online_adaptation.py --method=FOCUS
 ```

 ## Results